YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

                [--latent-space FILE] [--only-penalties] [--example-inputs] [--microcluster-size C] [--list-genes FILE] [--list-reactions FILE]

-Below we describe the features in more detail:
+Below we describe the features in more detail.
+For details on micropooling/microclustering specifically, see :doc:`here </micropooling>`

 Input settings
 ----------------